Hours: Monday – Wednesday: 8:00 am – 5:00 pm Thursday: 8:00 am – 6:30 pm

 So what does this mean?

-You have until the Demand Due Date to pay your delinquent taxes.
-If you fail to pay by the due date, the Tax Collector may (included, but not limited to):
+You had until the Demand Due Date listed on your Demand to pay your delinquent taxes.
+If you fail to pay by the due date, the Tax Collector MAY (included, but not limited to):

 - Serve an Alias Tax Warrant through a Marshal